Europe braces for laptop ban on flights to U.S.

 The specifics of the restrictions under consideration are not yet clear.

-Department of Homeland Security officials will speak with airline industry representatives about the electronics ban on Thursday, according to DHS and industry sources.
-Homeland Security Secretary John Kelly spoke with lawmakers about aviation security issues during a trip to Capitol Hill earlier on Thursday.
+Department of Homeland Security officials spoke with airline industry representatives about the electronics ban on Thursday, according to Homeland Security and industry sources.

-"No final decisions have been made on expanding the restriction on large electronic devices in aircraft cabins; however, it is under consideration.
-DHS continues to evaluate the threat environment and will make changes when necessary to keep air travelers safe," the agency said in a statement on Wednesday.
+Homeland Security said in a statement Wednesday that the restriction was under consideration.

-U.S. airlines have been pushing DHS to find less disruptive alternatives, according to a source familiar with the discussions.
+U.S. airlines have been pushing Homeland Security to find less disruptive alternatives, according to a source familiar with the discussions.
 One possible alternative could be additional screening at boarding gates, but "the logistics are very complicated," the source added.

 Related: Emirates president says it's 'amazing' to suggest Dubai airport is not safe